-How Do I Select Success Metrics for Learning Evaluation?
+How Do I Select Performance Metrics for Learning Evaluation?

-When choosing success metrics, we recommend a collection of metrics that cover as many of the five areas below.
+When you define metrics, we recommend a collection of metrics that cover as many of the five areas below.
 Each program goal should have one key performance indicator (KPI) that can be monitored throughout the program.
 These KPIs will be the most important metrics of your evaluation.

 The following list provides examples of evaluation metrics at each level: